 Now that you’ve given them the perfect home, let’s move on.

 2. What Do Mealworms Eat?

 Mealworms are very simple creatures to keep.
-No wonder people make a living off of raising and selling them.
+No wonder people make a living by raising and selling them.

-After you have accomplished giving them the ideal laying and living location, you’ll need to know what to feed them.
+After you have given them the ideal laying and living location, you’ll need to know what to feed them.

 All they really need is potatoes and carrots.
 You can give them apples too if you have those on hand.
 Slice a potato into smaller pieces and lay it in the drawer with them.
 They’ll crawl on it and get all of the water they need by simply doing that.

 The same applies to the carrot.

 That’s it!
 It doesn’t get much easier than that.